docusign/native-ios-sdk/MigrationGuidev4.0.0.md

    } catch let error {
        print(error)
    }
 ```

 2. **Offline Template Sending (and Signing)**
-   The method presentSendTemplateControllerWithTemplate(withId:, envelopeDefaults:, pdfToInsert:, insertAtPosition: , signingMode: , presenting:, animated:, completion:) inside *DSMTemplatesManager*, is now simply replaced with a very similar method *presentSendTemplate(presentingViewController:, templateId:, envelopeDefaults:, insertAtPosition:, pdfToInsert:, animated:)* from *NativeSigningManager*.
-The parameters are still the same, only change is that it’s from a different Manager now and it supports new swift concurrency.
+   The method `presentSendTemplateControllerWithTemplate(withId:, envelopeDefaults:, pdfToInsert:, insertAtPosition: , signingMode: , presenting:, animated:, completion:)` inside `DSMTemplatesManager`, is now simply replaced with a very similar method `presentSendTemplate(presentingViewController:, templateId:, envelopeDefaults:, insertAtPosition:, pdfToInsert:, animated:)` from `NativeSigningManager`.
+The parameters are still the same, only change is that it’s from a different Manager now and it **supports new swift concurrency**.

 ```